Shoring is one of the excavation safety procedures used to protect the edges of an excavation to prevent cave-in or collapse of the excavation.

 Timber shoring

-As the name implies, timber showing makes use of timber to protect collapse of excavation.
+As the name implies, timber showing makes use of timber to prevent the collapse of the excavation.

 Hydraulic shoring